blogdaren/PHPCreeper/README.md

-Firstly, there is another matched Application Framework named [PHPCreeper-Application](https://github.com/blogdaren/PHPCreeper-Application) which is published simultaneously for your development convenience, although this framework is not necessary, we strongly recommend that you use it for business development, thus it's no doubt that it will greatly improve your job efficiency.
-However, somebody still wanna write the code which **NOT** depends on the framework, it is also easy to make it.
+Firstly, there is another matched Application Framework named [PHPCreeper-Application](https://github.com/blogdaren/PHPCreeper-Application) which is published simultaneously for your development convenience, although this framework is not necessary, we strongly recommend that you use it which will greatly improve your job efficiency.
+Besides, we can certainly write the code which **NOT** depends on the framework, it is also easy to make it.

-Assume we wanna capture the github top 10 repos ranked by stars, now let's take an example to illustrate the usage:
+Assume we wanna capture `the github top 10 repos ranked by stars`, now let's take an example to illustrate the usage:
 ```php
 <?php
 require "./vendor/autoload.php";